Transmission of coronavirus through water is not a concern, say experts | Law-Order

 On Monday, residents in Hamirpur district spotted five bodies floating in the Yamuna, creating a scare that these were of COVID patients.
 The bodies were later fished out and cremated.

+K Therie, former finance minister of Nagaland, took to social media and said other states should avoid using the water of the river.

+''Ganga is contaminated, with coronavirus death bodies.
+States living below UP and Bangladesh should avoid Ganga water (sic),'' Therie tweeted.

-Following this, the Centre on Tuesday asked states along the Ganga to ensure strict vigilance and check future incidences of people dumping bodies in Ganga and its tributaries after 71 corpses were fished out of the river body in Bihar.
+The Centre on Tuesday had asked states along the Ganga to ensure strict vigilance and check future incidences of people dumping bodies in Ganga and its tributaries after 71 corpses were fished out of the river body in Bihar.
 In a letter to the District Ganga Committees which are chaired by district magistrates/ collectors, the National Mission for Clean Ganga also asked the authorities to dispose of unidentified dead bodies of suspected COVID-19 victims in accordance with safety protocols.

 It has also asked to submit an action-taken report (ATR) to the NMCG in the next 14 days, the letter said.
-Responding to a question on this in a briefing on May 7, V K Paul, Member (Health), Niti Aayog said, “Spread of transmission through water is not a concern.
-Not to worry.”
-Principal Scientific Adviser K VijayRaghavan said there is no worry about transmission through such mediums. ''Primary transmission happens when people speak, or when two people are in close proximity and if the droplets drop on any surface come in contact with the other person then it can spread through water,” he said.
+Responding to a question on this in a briefing on May 7, V K Paul, Member (Health), Niti Aayog had said, ''Spread of transmission through water is not a concern.
+Not to worry.''
+In the same media briefing, Principal Scientific Adviser K VijayRaghavan said there is no worry about transmission through such mediums. ''Primary transmission happens when people speak, or when two people are in close proximity and if the droplets drop on any surface come in contact with the other person then it can spread through water," he had said.

 ''But mostly it spreads through aerosol.
 It also depends on airflow.
 There is no need to worry.
-It dilutes in the water to an extent that there is little danger of transmission,” Raghavan said.
+It dilutes in the water to an extent that there is little danger of transmission,'' Raghavan added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)